tomukmatthews/fuzzy-lightning/README.md

 # fuzzy-lightning

-fuzzy-lightning is a fast and customizable package for finding the closest matches in a list of target strings (documents) using fuzzy string matching.
+Fuzzy lightning is a fast and customizable package for finding the closest matches in a list of target strings (documents) using fuzzy string matching.
 It is particularly effective for short string matching against large document sets, and includes the fastest implementation of the Damerau-Levenshtein and longest common substring algorithms in its class.

 ## Introduction
+Fuzzy lightning works by:
-This package provides a fuzzy string matching algorithm for finding the closest matches in a list of target strings (documents).
-It converts strings to vectors using a sklearn TF-IDF vectorizer on character n-grams and then generates a shortlist of match candidates from the top N nearest neighbors (cosine similarity) of dictionary key vectors for each string (ordered from best match to worst).
-This list of candidates is then pruned to select the best match using the longest common substring to length ratio.
+1. Converts strings to embedding vectors using an sklearn TF-IDF vectorizer on character n-grams.
+2. Generates a shortlist of match candidates from the top N nearest neighbours (using cosine similarity).
+3. This list of candidates is then pruned to select the best match using the longest common substring to length ratio.

 Installation
-To install the package, run the following command:

 `pip install fuzzy-lightning`

 ### Quick Start
-Here is an example of how to use the FuzzyMatch class to find the closest matches in a list of documents for a list of input strings:
+Finding the closest matches in a list of documents for a list of input strings:

 ```
 from fuzzy_lightning import FuzzyMatch

 documents = ["SMARTEST ENERGY", "SMARTPIG"]
 fuzzy_matcher = FuzzyMatch(documents=documents)
-strings = ['Smart Piggie', 'the smartest energy']
+strings = ['SMARTPIGGIE', 'THE SMARTEST ENERGY']
 matches = fuzzy_matcher.get_document_matches(strings=strings)
 print(matches)
 >>> [